UQUAL

 2. Debt-to-Income Ratio (30%)

-Should stay below 43% for conventional loans
+Should stay below 43% for conventional loans.
+Our guide covers strategies for lowering your DTI before applying.

 3. Down Payment Savings (30%)